rfloarea/weather-app/README.md

 Coming back to this project is a trip.
 I like having it under my belt.
 It's a good feeling to having something you've done to look back on and re-learn from.

 I did some minor updates to the text.
 I would like to build the UI out a bit at some point.
 But keep everything vanilla.

+---

+Saturday, July 6th 2024 @7:16am

+I have some features to add.
+And by "features" I just mean, "I want to show more weather information than just the temp and short description.

+Things to include are:

+- air quality
+- air pressure
+- 3 day forecast
+- humidity
+- percent chance of precipitation
+- UV index
+- longer weather description

+Yeah, that seems a bit more useful.

+But more importantly, how is supposed to be actually useful if I can't know which city I'm actually searching?
+As it is, I can search "Springfield", and I get one result.
+But there are dozens of Springfields!
+I'm going to need to improve the search function a lot more, to make this more than a cute toy.